 *UPDATE* We are winning!
 A NEW investigation into the excessive use of ketamine directly prior to Elijah McClain's death has been opened by the Colorado Department of Health and Environment.
 Apparently the department got a ton of complaints, which prompted them to begin a complaint investigation.
-This means your hard work is paying off!
-But we cannot stop -- so often, investigations or arrests are put on as a show, and then dropped when public pressure has let up.
-We can't let that happen.
+Then, on January 9, 2021, it was announced that Colorado's attorney general has opened a grand jury investigation into the case!
+Let's celebrate these huge steps towards justice while not letting the public pressure wane!
 Keep signing and sharing for Elijah!

 Elijah was a 23-year-old massage therapist who was out buying an iced tea for his brother on August 24th, 2019.
 His friends and family describe him as gentle and sweet.
 He loved music and taught himself to play the violin as well as many other instruments, and loved to go running.
 He was a pacifist.
 During his lunch hour, he used to play violin for stray cats at local animal shelters to help them calm down.
 He was also a Black man.